 Here’s a short uneventful video I took of the hives today where I mistakenly refer to Hive #2 as Hive #1.
 (I need to paint numbers on the damn things.)

 Hive #2: A 100% foundationless hive that didn’t produce much honey this year (two or three medium frames).
 It’s 457 days old and it’s the home of the drones.
 It had a screened bottom board and a screened inner cover for part of the summer.
-Like all our hives, it has a ventilator rim installed over the inner cover.
+Like all my hives, it has a ventilation rim installed over the inner cover.
 It doesn’t have a high population of bees.
 It currently has a hive top feeder on it that’s been there for the last week or so.
-We also fed the bees several pounds of honey from partially capped frames that we didn’t bother to harvest.
+I also fed the bees several pounds of honey from partially capped frames that we didn’t bother to harvest.

 Hive #1: It’s also 457 days old.
 It began the year as a 50% foundationless hive along with Hive #1.
 All the foundationless frames were replaced with the conventional frames from Hive #1 sometime in June.
 Hence, Hive #1 is 100% foundationless, full of drones and a low honey producer; Hive #2 is a conventional hive with more foragers.
 It produced about 40 pounds of honey, which is impressive considering that we had a cold, wet and short summer.
 Hive #2 had a screened inner cover for most of the summer, though it doesn’t anymore.
 I also requeened it around mid-July.
 It still has a ventilation rim installed.
 I fed Hive #1 about 10 pounds of honey in the past month through partially capped frames installed over the inner cover.
 I might have to top it up with some syrup over the next couple weeks before I wrap the hives for winter.